Altronix/linq-network/docs/_build/html/_sources/api/api_rust/api_rust_arc_context_connect.rst.txt

 .. code-block:: rust

-   pub fn connect(&self, ep: Endpoint) -> atx_net_socket;
+   pub fn connect(&self, ep: Endpoint) -> linq_network_socket;

-This routine will connect to a remote instance of atx_net (via IPC, or TCP) depending on the endpoint argument.
+This routine will connect to a remote instance of linq_network (via IPC, or TCP) depending on the endpoint argument.

 Parameters
 ----------